Amir Vali: Conflict with Timur

 In 1381 Amir Vali had his first encounter with the Amir Timur, who sacked Esfarayen when Vali refused to pay homage to him.
 Vali then proceeded to besiege Sabzavar again, after a falling out between him and 'Ali Mu'ayyad, and enlisted the support of the Jauni Kurban.
 'Ali Mu'ayyad, who had already become Timur's vassal, appealed to him for aid, and Timur relieved the city in the winter 1382.
 He then proceeded to invade Gurgan, forcing Vali to sue for peace.
 In the following year (1383), Timur sent an army against Vali, then proceeded to invade his territories himself.
 Vali attempted to stop Timur but in the end he failed and fled to the Jalayirids in 1384, following which Timur occupied Astarabad.
-He then gave the city to Luqman, whose name Vali had supposedly been acting in almost three decades ago, when he was first establishing himself in the region.
+He then gave the city to IIkhanid claimant Toghai Temur son Luqman, whose name Vali had supposedly been acting in almost three decades ago, when he was first establishing himself in the region.

 After his loss of power, Amir Vali spent some time in the service of the Jalayirids.
 He participated in defending Tabriz during the siege of Tokhtamysh, khan of the Golden Horde.
 After the city was sacked he travelled to Mazandaran, where he attempted to stage a rebellion against Timur in 1386.
 The rebellion failed and Vali was killed, bringing an end to his long career.